Other / mixed grade configuration · Quitman, GA

 How many students attend Delta Innovative School?

 Delta Innovative School has 107 students enrolled.
-It is a other school in Quitman, GA.
+It is a public school in Quitman, GA.

 What is the student-teacher ratio at Delta Innovative School?